 - managing our relationship with clients and prospective clients;

-- developing our business and services (such as identifying client needs and improvements in service delivery);
+- managing our business and services (such as identifying client needs and improvements in service delivery);

 - analysing and evaluating the strength of interactions between PwC and a contact;